22 June to 23 September 2012

 MOTTO Berlin

-May 11 – June 23 2012 Pavlov’s Dog, Berlin „I spy with my little eye something that you cannot hear“
+Pavlov’s Dog, Berlin„I spy with my little eye something that you cannot hear“

-How it all started… Julia and I, Oliver, started ACMV out of our passion for photography, art and music and we want to continue doing what we love.
-There is so much beautiful work to be discovered all over the world from passionate people like us and we think this is one of the most …
+Julia and I, Oliver, started ACMV out of our passion for photography, art and music and we want to continue doing what we love.
+There is so much beautiful work to be discovered all over the world from passionate people like us and we think this is one of the most compelling aspects of today’s technical possibilities of global communication.
+It also means there is a need to channel all that information, understand it, pick out the most interesting, put it in relation to other work and spotlight it.
+As we found out, that is what we like to do for you. (mehr …) -

 Stop Making Sense is a series of ever so slightly awkward images, which sit between the lines of peculiar anomaly and quotidian normality.
 Each photograph is a second look at what we may take for granted in our visual everyday lives.
 Sometimes simply documenting the ‘hidden in clear view’ oddities of things as they exist, and sometimes looking closer at specific details, recontextualising certain aspects of things outside of the ‘whole picture’. (mehr …)